jaimeam/Pyomo-Solver-Analyzer/DEVELOPMENT.md

 # Development Guide

-This document explains how to set up your development environment for PyomoDebugger.
+This document explains how to set up your development environment for PyomoSolverAnalyzer.

 ## Prerequisites